LatencyTDH/Mario-PCG/README.md

 **ant play-default**: Plays a random level that is built using pre-authored chunks.

 **ant clean**: Removes the .class files contained in the bin/ directory.

+**ant clean-super**: Performs a regular clean followed by removing the ratings.arff and svr_model.pkl files.